jerrymarshall2004/cs50labs/sql/README.md

 ```python
 cur.close()
 ```
+## Try Running the File, You Should get a list of the two songs printed to the terminal.

+{% next %}

 ## Your Turn

 Write a python program that keeps a database of your favorite songs, ask the user for band name, then song name, then print all of the records.
 "Here is a list of your favourite songs: "